 Shipping & Delivery Time (>>)

 Fujiwara Teruyasu 270mm Maboroshi No Meito Yanagiba

-Note: The colour of buffalo horn bolster in current shipment is black. (not striped toffee as in this picture)
+Note: The colour of the bolster in current shipment is black. (not striped toffee as in some the photos)

 In terms of single bevelled knives Sakai knives remain the king of refined elegance but Fujiwara kataba knives are the ‘king of cool’ by a mile.
 These blades are sanmai (3 layers) as opposed to the regular hagane/jigane setup but they certainly evoke an emotional response from any red-blooded enthusiast who manages to get their paws on one.